brave/browser-laptop/docs/buildingReleases.md

 npm install
 ```

-If you already have the repo checked out, it's recommended to `rm -RF node_modules` instead of the clone.
+If you already have the repo checked out, it's recommended to `rm -Rf node_modules` instead of the clone.

 Then do the following per OS: